PENTTBOM: Background

+Opening the investigation

+U.S. intelligence determined al-Qaeda to be the perpetrator of the attacks before 9/11 was over.
+At 9:52 a.m.
+ET—after Flights 11, 175, and 77 had crashed, but before Flight 93 had—the NSA intercepted a phone call between a known associate of bin Laden in Afghanistan, and someone in the Republic of Georgia, the former announcing that he had heard "good news", and that another target was still to be hit.
+Around 3:30 p.m., U.S. president George W. Bush convened a meeting of U.S. intelligence officials.
+Director of Central Intelligence George Tenet stated that he was very certain that bin Laden and his associates were the perpetrators, mentioning that U.S. intelligence had checked the manifest of Flight 77, and found three names of known al-Qaeda members.

+The FBI began their investigation immediately upon the attacks.
+Its name, PENTTBOM, is short for "Pentagon/Twin Towers Bombs"—the "bombs" being planes filled with jet fuel, in accordance with FBI naming tradition; for instance, their investigation of the 1995 Oklahoma City bombing was "OKBOM".
+First involving 70 people, the investigators' base of operations was in the basement of the J. Edgar Hoover Building, the agency's headquarters.

 Identifying the hijackers

 The FBI was able to identify the 19 hijackers within a matter of days as few suspects made any effort to conceal their names on flight, credit card, and other records.

 Identical letters

-Three of the hijackers carried copies of an identical handwritten letter (in Arabic) that was found in three separate locations: the first, in a suitcase of hijacker Mohamed Atta that did not make the connection to American Airlines Flight 11 that crashed into the North Tower of the World Trade Center; the second, in a vehicle parked at Washington Dulles International Airport that belonged to hijacker Nawaf al-Hazmi; and the third at the crash site of United Airlines Flight 93 in Shanksville, Pennsylvania.
+Three of the hijackers carried copies of an identical handwritten letter (in Arabic) that was found in three separate locations: the first, in a suitcase of Mohamed Atta that did not make the connection to American Airlines Flight 11 that crashed into 1 World Trade Center; the second, in a vehicle parked at Washington Dulles International Airport that belonged to hijacker Nawaf al-Hazmi; and the third at the crash site of United Airlines Flight 93 in Pennsylvania.

 According to the testimony before the House Intelligence Subcommittee on Terrorism and Homeland Defense on October 3, 2001, given by J. T. Caruso, the Deputy Assistant Director of the FBI's Counterterrorism Division, "translations of the letter indicate an alarming willingness to die on the part of the hijackers."